MilesWQ/159234/159234Notes_cpp.md

 ```

 Be aware ambiguous definitions for overloading the same operator.
 The above sample duplicates the overloading "+"
-as there's already a member with the same functionality.
+as there's already a member overloading "+" with the same functionality.
 So the compiler will complain.

+Also be careful using friend functions as they essentially allow the data hiding and encapsulation of a class to be bypassed.

 ### Overloading Input & Output operators